IGNF/ign-pdal-tools/README.md

 # Installation / Usage

 This library can be used in different ways:
+* directly from sources: `make install` creates a mamba environment with the required dependencies
 * installed with `pip` from pypi: ` pip install ign-pdal-tools`
 * used in a docker container: see documentation [Dockerfile](Dockerfile)